abhishekb0210/Hackathons/AV-wns-analytics-wizard-2019/README.md

 https://datahack.analyticsvidhya.com/contest/wns-analytics-wizard-2019

 XGBoost provided best accuracy ~60% on test data.
-Here is a brief of the approach followed:
+Here is a brief of the approach followed:<br />
 a) Imputing/managing NANs(is any), Removing the duplicates.
 EDA using value_counts and pair plots for feature analysis.<br />
 b) Dummies for categorical variables - No scaling.<br />
 c) Correlation of independent features with target as well as within independent features.<br />